Archimedean Survival Processes: Preliminaries

-\begin{rem} The scaling property of the gamma distribution implies that $\kappa \mathbf{G}$, $\kappa>0$, is a vector of gamma random variables each with scale parameter $\kappa$.
-Since \textnormal{(\ref{eq:DRV})} holds, if we replace $\mathbf{G}$ with $\kappa \mathbf{G}$, we could have used an arbitrary positive scale parameter in Definition \ref{def:dirichlet}. \end{rem}
+Let $\mathbf{G}$ be a vector of independent random variables such that $G_i$ is a gamma random variable with shape parameter $\a_i>0$ and unit scale parameter.
+Then the random vector $\mathbf{D}=\mathbf{G}/\|\mathbf{G}\|$ has a \emph{Dirichlet distribution} with \emph{parameter vector} $\ab=(\a_1,\ldots,\a_n)^\tp$.
 In two dimensions, a Dirichlet random variable can be written as $(B,1-B)^\tp$, where $B$ is a beta random variable.
 If all the elements of the parameter vector $\ab$ are identical, then $\mathbf{D}$ is said to have a \emph{symmetric} Dirichlet distribution.
-Notice that if $\a_i=1$ for $i=1,2,\ldots,n$, then $\mathbf{D}$ is uniformly distributed on the simplex $S$.
-The density of $(D_1,D_2,\ldots,D_{n-1})^\tp$ is